 Knowing how to tell when your ageing furnace has reached the end of its life can be difficult, but the last thing you want is to find out in the middle of winter when heating your home is a necessity.
-If your furnace is 10-years-old or more, you need to start monitoring it to evaluate whether or not it has passed its best before date.
-Here are some signs to watch out for that could signal it’s time for you to get a new heating system:
+If your furnace is 10 years old or more, you need to start monitoring it to evaluate whether or not it has passed its best before date.

 If you’re noticing an increase in the amount of dust settling throughout your home on furniture or clinging to the walls, it may indicate your home’s air purifier is not working properly, or it may be time for a new heating system.

 If heat is being distributed unevenly throughout your home, that too is a sign that something isn’t right with your heating and ventilation system.

 The temperature from room to room should be the same.
 If it isn’t it could mean your ageing furnace is struggling to maintain the right balance of temperature, that your ventilation ducts need to be cleaned, that your home’s windows need to resealed, or all of the above.